Daniel-KM/Omeka-S-module-BulkExport/README.md

 Bulk Export (module for Omeka S)
 ================================

-[Bulk Export] is yet another import module for [Omeka S].
-This one intends to be easily extensible by other modules.
-It allows to manage importers and to process bulk import of resources.
+[Bulk Export] is a generic export module for [Omeka S] that intends to be easily extensible by other modules.

-The two main concepts are readers and processors.
-Readers read data from a source (file, url…) and make it accessible for processors which turn these data into Omeka objects (items, item sets, media, annotations…) via a mapping.

-Because multiple importers can be prepared with the same readers and processors, it is possible to import multiple times the same type of files without needing to do the mapping each time.

-As an example, this module defines a sample reader for spreadsheet files and a processor that creates resources based on a user-defined mapping.
-Note: if your only need is to import a CSV file into Omeka, you should probably use [CSV Import module], which does a perfect job for that.
+It allows to manage writers, that are responsible for exporting metadata into a file.

+As an example, this module defines a sample writer that exports all resources as a spreadsheet (that can be imported automatically by [Bulk Import])

-This module was initially based on a port of the [Omeka Classic] [Import plugin], built by [Biblibre].
+This module is inspired by the [Omeka Classic] [Export plugin], built by [Biblibre].

 Installation